Fashad-Ahmed/Saylani-IT-Program-Assignments/README.md

-# Saylani Mass IT Program Assignments
+# SAYLANI MASS IT PROGRAM - WEB AND MOBILE HYBRID DEVELOPMENT
+# ASSIGNMENTS
-All the codes covers the Assignments of a certain course.
+All the tasks covers the Assignments of a  Web & Mobile Development consisting of the Programming Languages and tools used in Software Development .